 Our staff are regularly invited to speak at international conferences, workshops and meetings and give regular lectures on specialist topics.
 In addition, they are active on a number of international committees.

 Our staff regularly participate in outreach activities and give public talks.
-If you are interested in finding out more about the outreach activities we offer then take a look at the Department of Physics outreach section or feel free to contact the School Liaison and Outreach Officer, Dr Heather Campbell:
+If you are interested in finding out more about the outreach activities we offer then take a look at the School of Mathematics and Physics outreach section or feel free to contact the School Liaison and Outreach Officer, Dr Heather Campbell:

 - Email: firstname.lastname@example.org